stuartj1-1981/QSH/README.md

 # QSH — Quantum Swarm Heating

-Adaptive heat pump optimisation for multi-zone residential heating.
+Adaptive heat source agnostic optimisation for multi-zone residential heating.
 Learns your building's thermal characteristics from passive observation and optimises flow temperature, zone control, and scheduling to reduce energy consumption.

 ## What It Does